Aparavi-Operations/aparavi-infrastructure/README.md

 $url = 'https://raw.githubusercontent.com/Aparavi-Operations/aparavi-infrastructure/main/install.ps1'
 Invoke-WebRequest $url -OutFile "$tempFolder\install.ps1" cd $tempFolder
-& .\install.ps1 -a "preview.aparavi.com" -o "aaa-bbbb-cccc-dddd-eeeee"
+& .\install.ps1 -a "preview.aparavi.com" -o "aaa-bbbb-cccc-dddd-eeee"
 ```
 3. replace `preview.aparavi.com` with the URL of the Aparavi platform you want to connect to.
-4. Replace `aaa-bbbb-cccc-dddd-eeeee` with the parentId of the object you want to connect the application to.
+4. Replace `aaa-bbbb-cccc-dddd-eeee` with the parentId of the object you want to connect the application to.

 ### Parameters